 Getting a hemp growing license: a step-by-step guide

-After years of federal prohibition, state legislatures in the U.S. have legalized industrial cultivation of hemp.
-Some have even established state-licensed hemp programs in a bid to promote the cultivation of the plant as an agricultural commodity.
+After years of federal prohibition, state legislatures in the U.S. have legalized the industrial cultivation of hemp.
+Some have even established state-licensed hemp programs to promote the cultivation of the plant as an agricultural commodity.

 But why the sudden change of mind from the lawmakers?

 Simple – the plant has immense economic potential across multiple industries.
 A wide range of products can be created from hemp, including paper, textiles, construction materials, fibers, insulation materials, animal feed, cosmetic products, food, and beverages

 With all these business opportunities, you might consider cultivating hemp for commercial purposes.
 You’ll need a grower’s license despite hemp’s legal status.

 But with regulations varying across states, how do you get a grower’s license without rubbing shoulders with the law?
 Here’s everything you need to know.

 What to Do Before Applying for a Hemp Grower’s License